mhetacc/RuntimesConcurrencyDistribution/misc/report.md

 - and more

 Uses **Protocol Buffer** which is a language and platform agnostic data passing mechanism which supports strong typing. \
-Theese buffers are up to 5 times faster than JSON. \
+These buffers are up to 5 times faster than JSON. \
-Browsers still not suport HTTP/2 primitives [(source)](https://learn.microsoft.com/en-us/aspnet/core/grpc/browser?view=aspnetcore-9.0) which gRPC relies upon, making it necessary to use a proxy called gRPC-web that does not provide all speed-up advantages of gRPC. \
+Browsers still not support HTTP/2 primitives [(source)](https://learn.microsoft.com/en-us/aspnet/core/grpc/browser?view=aspnetcore-9.0) which gRPC relies upon, making it necessary to use a proxy called gRPC-web that does not provide all speed-up advantages of gRPC. \
 **So where it is used?**  Microservices communications in data centers and in native mobile clients.

-### Putting Things Toghether
+### Putting Things Together
 - C++:
   - [xmlrpc](https://xmlrpc-c.sourceforge.io/) non-native RPCs support
   - [gRPC](https://github.com/grpc/grpc/tree/master) non-native high performance RPCs support